The formal theory of relative monads: Relative monads

-Relative monads were introduced as a generalisation of monads to arbitrary functors~\cite{altenkirch2010monads}.
-However, despite this motivation, the traditional definition of relative monad (\cite[Definition~1]{altenkirch2010monads}) does not immediately appear monad-esque.
-We therefore begin not with the traditional definition (which appears as \cref{relative-monad}), but by justifying the definition from an alternative perspective.
+Relative monads were introduced as a generalisation of monads from endofunctors to arbitrary functors~\cite{altenkirch2010monads}.
+However, despite this motivation, the classical definition of relative monad does not immediately appear monad-esque.
+We therefore proceed by justifying \cref{relative-monad} from an alternative perspective.

 For an object $A$ in a 2-category $\K$, the hom-category $\K(A, A)$ is canonically equipped with the structure of a strict monoidal category, whose tensor product is given by composition of endo-1-cells, and whose unit is given by the identity 1-cell on $A$.
 A monoid in $\K(A, A)$ is precisely a monad on~$A$.